Skip to main content

 3. State code format: Use 2-letter state codes when available

-4. Data availability: Some territories may have limited subdivision data
+4. Data availability: Some territories may have incomplete subdivision data

 Debugging steps: